denismilovanov/PostgresqlDeployerGUI/README.md

 * types (PostgreSQL user types),
 * functions (PostgreSQL stored procedures).

-Tables DDL's (`CREATE TABLE`, `CREATE INDEX CONCURRENTLY`, `ALTER TABLE`) are committed into git and deployed always in manual mode.
+Tables DDL's (`CREATE TABLE`, `CREATE INDEX CONCURRENTLY`, `ALTER TABLE`) are committed into git and can be deployed automatically if 2 conditions are satisfied:
-Interface just shows you table difference between current schema in git and your actual schema.
+* there is no significant `deletions` lines in commit,
+* there are no cyclic table references in `additions` lines among commits.

+If commit includes `deletions` it means that you have to apply corresponding changes by hands: system is not smart enough to produce 'revert' statements (`ALTER TABLE RENAME COLUMN`, `ALTER TABLE DROP COLUMN`, `DROP INDEX`, etc).

+If commits include cyclic references system also requires you to do manual deployment even if statements can be ordered the way avoiding cycles.

+Other cases are marked as 'Can be forwarded #N', it means that statements can be deployed in automatic mode.

 Seeds are deployed automatically via `DELETE - INSERT`.